reiddraper/reiddraper.com/posts/2013-11-02-writing-simple-check.md

 because the notion of generating values and shrinking are tied together in these implementations.
 This is handy because it saves us from having to write boilerplate code to implement shrinking.
-Further, because it's not nearly as common to create our own types in Clojure or Erlang (it's not even possible in Erlang), we don't want to have to create our own new type solely to implement some shrink protocol.
+Further, because it's not nearly as common to create our own types in Clojure, let along possible in Erlang, we don't want to have to create our own new type solely to implement some shrink protocol.
 As a result, even implicit constraints in our generator are respected during shrinking.
 For example, suppose we write a new generator which multiplies randomly generated integers by two.
 This will always result in an even number being generated, and this will remain true during shrinking.
 This works because in simple-check, instead of the arbitrary function generating random values, we generate random values, along with the shrink tree for that value.
 Erlang QuickCheck is proprietary, but I imagine it works similarly.
 Let's imagine how this might look using Haskell's types:

 ```haskell
 -- a RoseTree is just an n-ary tree